 This program is an animation series about a Japanese dog, Charo.
 He meets and is helped by many mythical creatures of Northern Japan as he searches for eight star talismans.
 Tohoku series 1-7.

 Okinawa Prefecture is a group of subtropical islands in the far south of Japan - we examine its past and present with footage from time-lapse creator Shimizu Daisuke.
-This time: US Influences.
+This time: The Holiest Place.

 Puppet action show for children.
 In a distant post-human future where surviving creatures have formed a community, new-breed dinosaur girl Rockie sets out on hilarious adventures with her schoolmates.